 Vehicle collisions often cause trauma to the chest and can result in severe and potentially life-threatening injuries.
 Immediate medical attention for chest injuries can make the difference between life and death.
 Chest injuries can include:

 When a car accident occurs, injured victims are often unclear about their rights and what to do next.
-They aren't sure whether or not to contact an attorney.
+They aren’t sure whether or not to contact an attorney.
 There are numerous advantages to working with an attorney after a car crash.
-Not only can an auto accident attorney review your situation to inform you of legal options, he or she can also manage every aspect of your claim and investigation of your accident.
+Not only can an auto accident attorney in Sacramento review your situation to inform you of legal options, he or she can also manage every aspect of your claim and investigation of your accident.

 If you have been injured in an accident, contact a trusted Sacramento personal injury attorney today to review your situation at no cost.
 You may be entitled to compensation, and we are prepared to fight for a fair insurance settlement or personal injury verdict.